szermatt/mistty/docs/source/usage.rst

      pair: variable; shell-file-name
      pair: variable; mistty-buffer-name

+mistty-create : command
-  - :kbd:`M-x mistty-create` launches a new interactive shell in a MisTTY buffer in the current buffer's :code:`default-directory`.
+    This command launches a new interactive shell in a MisTTY buffer in the current buffer's ``default-directory``.

-    The shell that is launched is the one that's configured on :kbd:`M-x configure-option mistty-shell-command`.
+    The shell that is launched is the one that's configured with :kbd:`M-x configure-option mistty-shell-command`.
 If
-    :code:`mistty-shell-command` is not set, MisTTY falls back to :code:`explicit-shell-file-name`, :code:`shell-file-name`, then
+    ``mistty-shell-command`` is not set, MisTTY falls back to ``explicit-shell-file-name``, ``shell-file-name``, then
     the environment variables :envvar:`ESHELL` and :envvar:`SHELL`.

     With a prefix argument, this command asks for a directory for the new shell, instead of using the current buffer's current directory.
-This is particularly useful if you want to run a :ref:`remote_shells`.
+This is particularly useful if you want to run shell on a remote host. (:ref:`remote_shells`)

     By default, new buffers are called "\*mistty\*", or, if you use TRAMP "\*mistty\@hostname\*".
-You can configure this on :kbd:`M-x customize-option mistty-buffer-name`.
+You can configure this with :kbd:`M-x customize-option mistty-buffer-name`.

+mistty : command
-  - :kbd:`M-x mistty` creates a new MisTTY buffer the first time it is called.
+    This command creates a new MisTTY buffer the first time it is called.
 Afterwards, it'll try to guess what's most appropriate, displaying an existing MisTTY buffer or creating a new one.

     With a prefix argument, this command always creates a new buffer.

     .. index:: pair: command; mistty-other-window

+mistty-other-window : command
-  - :kbd:`M-x mistty-other-window` does the same as :code:`mistty`,
-    but opens the buffer in another window.
+    This command does the same as ``mistty`` but opens the buffer in another window.

+mistty-create-other-window: command
-  - :kbd:`M-x mistty-create-other-window` does the same as :code:`mistty-create`, but opens the buffer in another window.
+    This command does the same as ``mistty-create``, but opens the buffer in another window.

-        If you need more control on how MisTTY windows are handled than what's provided by the :code:`-other-window` variants, you can configure it using :kbd:`M-x customize-option display-comint-buffer-action` or :kbd:`M-x customize-option
-        display-buffer-alist`.
-In the latter case, note that MisTTY buffers belong to the :code:`comint` category, just like shell buffers.
+If you need more control on how MisTTY windows are handled than what's provided by the ``-other-window`` variants, you can configure it using :kbd:`M-x customize-option display-comint-buffer-action` or :kbd:`M-x customize-option display-buffer-alist`.
+In the latter case, note that MisTTY buffers belong to the ``comint`` category, just like shell buffers.

 See the section "Window Choice" of the Emacs manual for details.

   .. index::
      pair: command; mistty-in-project
      pair: command; mistty-ssh
      pair: command; mistty-docker

+mistty-in-project: command
-  - :kbd:`M-x mistty-in-project` creates a new MisTTY buffer in the root directory of the current project the first time it is called.
+    This command creates a new MisTTY buffer in the root directory of the current project the first time it is called.
 Afterwards, it'll try to guess what's most appropriate, displaying an existing MisTTY buffer or creating a new one.

     With a prefix argument, this command always creates a new buffer.

     Note that if you want :kbd:`M-x project-kill-buffers` to kill such buffers, you'll want to execute
-    :code:`mistty-project-init-kill-buffer` somewhere in your
+    ``mistty-project-init-kill-buffer`` somewhere in your
     configuration or tell :kbd:`M-x configure-option
     project-kill-buffer-conditions` about MisTTY.

+mistty-ssh : command
-  - :kbd:`M-x mistty-ssh` creates a new MisTTY buffer connected to another host using SSH.
-This is just a shortcut that uses TRAMP to connect to a remote host.
-See :ref:`remote_shells` for details.
+    This command creates a new MisTTY buffer connected to another host using SSH.
+This is just a shortcut that uses TRAMP to connect to a remote host. (:ref:`remote_shells`)

+mistty-docker: command
-  - :kbd:`M-x mistty-docker` creates a new MisTTY buffer connected to a docker instance.
+    This command creates a new MisTTY buffer connected to a docker instance.
 This requires the docker command-line tool to be installed.
-This is just a shortcut that uses TRAMP to connect to a remote host.
-See :ref:`remote_shells` for details.
+This is just a shortcut that uses TRAMP to connect to a remote host. (:ref:`remote_shells`)

 .. _term-vs-scroll: